Steven Kwan Preview, Player Props: Guardians vs. Blue Jays

 Steven Kwan At The Plate

-- He has scored in 48.4% of his games this year, with two or more runs scored in 9.5%.
+- He has scored in 61 games this season, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.